WOA-Project/Lumia950XLPkg/README.md

 - Select this boot entry to enter UEFI.

 To re-flash UEFI, simply place new `UEFI.elf` in WP EFIESP root directory.

-## Patch for booting Windows ARM64

-You don't need the patch anymore.
-If you have applied the patch, you should change it back in `MdePkg/Include/AArch64/ProcessorBind.h`.

 ## TZ Implementation Notes